Phase-Matching-Free Sensing with Undetected Light Using a Nonlinear Thin-Film Metasurface

 where $T_f$ is the metasurface FWM (signal) transmission, $2k_f (d^\prime-d)=\psi$, is the phase difference between the interferometer's arms.
-The normally incident and expanded pump and seed beams ensure that the nonlinear emission is nearly in-phase across the metasurface, equivalent to matching of the in-plane momenta of the various fields, so that the longitudinal momentum is $2k_p-k_s=k_f$.
+The normally incident and expanded pump and seed beams ensure that the nonlinear emission is nearly in-phase across the metasurface, which is equivalent to matching the in-plane momenta of the various fields, such that the longitudinal momentum is $2k_p-k_s=k_f$.
 The FWM (signal) is isolated from the pump and seed and directed towards a silicon camera using a $650$ nm long-pass dichroic mirror.
-The camera thus integrates over three FWM pulses per input pump and seed pulse with relative time delays of $0$, $2d/c$, $4d/c$, as illustrated in Fig.~\ref{fig:1}(e).
-Since the delay between distinct FWM pulses, $2d/c$, is greater than the FWM (signal) pulse duration, no interference occurs between them and the camera measures a time-averaged intensity.
+The camera thus integrates over three FWM pulses per input pump and seed pulse with relative time delays of $0$, $2d/c$ and $4d/c$, as illustrated in Fig.~\ref{fig:1}(e).
+Since the delay between distinct FWM pulses, $2d/c$, is greater than the FWM (signal) pulse duration, no interference occurs between them, and the camera measures a time-averaged intensity

-The third term in Eq.~(\ref{TimeAvgIntensity}) is an interference of the forward scattered FWM (signal) from the second pass, $E_{f2+}$, with the forward scattered FWM (signal) from the first pass reflected by the metasurface, $\sqrt{R_f} E_{f1+}$ where $R_f$ is the metasurface FWM reflectivity.
+The third term in Eq.~(\ref{TimeAvgIntensity}) is an interference of the forward scattered FWM (signal) from the second pass, $E_{f2+}$, with the forward scattered FWM (signal) from the first pass reflected by the metasurface, $\sqrt{R_f} E_{f1+}$, where $R_f$ is the metasurface FWM reflectivity.
+Linear reflections of the pump and seed beams by the metasurface have been omitted due to nonlinear scaling of FWM emission.
 Curved mirror 1 is connected to a second piezo-controlled stage, allowing the phase difference, $\psi$, to be varied.
-The detected signal normalised to the forward FWM emission signal, $\sigma_+^2$, is
+The detected signal normalised to the forward emitted FWM (signal) emission signal, $\sigma_+^2$, is